berkeley-cdss/docs/course-software/otter/otter-gradescope-debugging.md

 7. Access JupyterLab locally in your browser via the given link from the output from Step 4.
 Choose the link beginning with `http://localhost:8888/lab?token=...`

-Note: If you open a terminal from JupyterLab you will need to rerun `conda activate otter-env` if you see `(base)` on the lefthand side of the prompt.
+Note: If you open a terminal from JupyterLab you will need to rerun `mamba activate otter-env`/`conda activate otter-env` if you see `(base)` on the lefthand side of the prompt.

 ## Run the autograder on the student's submission